 CLI and Local REST API

 Since version 2.1.4, Multilogin supports Command Line Interface (CLI) commands and Local REST API.
-This guide will introduce the basic CLI commands and Local REST API endpoints and provide usage examples.
+This guide will introduce the basic CLI commands, Local REST API endpoints and provide usage examples.

 Start Multilogin without UI on random port:

 Start Multilogin without UI on a predefined port (45000 used as an example):

 headless.exe -port 45000